ebeeraheem/Ebee.Cloudflare.R2/docs/objects.md

 });
 ```

-Then inject `IR2Client` and access the objects client:
+Then inject `IR2Client` and use the object methods directly:

 ```csharp
 public class MyService